 This exciting survey on the state of trees in the contemporary moment and the cultural, social and political associations related to these arboreal giants, is curated by Ralph Rugoff, Hayward Gallery Director and the former curator of last year’s edition of the Venice Biennale.
 In a brief statement Rugoff summarized his intention:

 At a moment when the destruction of the world’s forests is accelerating at a record pace, Among the Trees brings together the work of leading international artists who urge us to think about the essential roles that trees and forests play in our lives and psyches.
 Hopefully, visitors will leave the exhibition with a renewed sense of appreciation for both the beauty and complexity of these indispensable organisms.

 The exhibition will be accompanied by an extensive illustrated catalog (including the curator’s essay, as well as the ones by writer and critic Jeffrey Kastner and philosopher Matteo Pasquinelli), public talks program, as well as performances and lectures by artists, authors, and climate change specialists.

-Among the Trees will be on display at Hayward Gallery in London from 4 March until 17 May 2020.
+Among the Trees will reopen at Hayward Gallery in London from 1 August 2020.